andrew/ultimate-awesome/README.md

 - [VHDL-Guide](https://github.com/mikeroyal/VHDL-Guide) - VHDL Guide.
 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
+- [curated-awesome-cl](https://github.com/vindarel/curated-awesome-cl) - A curated and non exhaustive list of Common Lisp libraries and resources.
 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.
+- [awesome_roadmaps](https://github.com/aboelkassem/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
+- [awesome-blaze](https://github.com/arggh/awesome-blaze) - 🔥A curated list of awesome things related to Blaze.
 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [talks](https://github.com/learn-anything/talks) - Awesome Talks .
 - [Firmware-Guide](https://github.com/mikeroyal/Firmware-Guide) - Firmware Guide.